301 vs 302 Redirects: What They Are & When To Use Them

 Creating a 301 redirect through a WordPress plugin

-We figure a majority of our readers also use WordPress like us, so it makes sense to include a section about using a plugin to do the hard work for you.
+The majority of websites run on WordPress, so it makes sense to include a section about using a plugin to do the hard work for you.

 The Redirection plugin may be a great choice for those who haven’t made these changes before or are worried about making a mistake.